Andrew-71/hibiscus/README.md

 You can read a relevant entry in my blog [here](https://a71.su/notes/hibiscus/).
 It provides some useful information and context for why this app exists in the first place.
-This repository is [mirrored to GitHub](https://github.com/Andrew-71/hibiscus) in case my server goes down.
+This repository is [self-hosted by me](https://git.a71.su/Andrew71/hibiscus), but [mirrored to GitHub](https://github.com/Andrew-71/hibiscus) in case my server goes down.

 ### Data format:
 ```